Russ Yeast: Los Angeles Rams

 Yeast was selected by the Los Angeles Rams in the seventh round, 253rd overall, in the 2022 NFL draft.
 He played largely on special teams during his rookie season with the Rams.
 He earned an increased role on defense in the final month, and he made his first NFL start in the Rams' season finale against the Seattle Seahawks on January 8, 2023.
 Yeast left that game early with a pulmonary contusion that kept him in a hospital overnight in Seattle.

 After the offseason departures of Rams safeties Taylor Rapp and Nick Scott, Yeast became the Rams' starting free safety during training camp in 2023.
 He lost his starting job by midseason, being replaced by veteran John Johnson.

 After fighting for a roster spot in 2024, he made the final roster as a backup, but was waived on September 14, 2024.

 Carolina Panthers

-On September 18, 2024, Yeast was signed to the Carolina Panthers practice squad.
+On September 18, 2024, Yeast was signed to the Carolina Panthers' practice squad.
 He was promoted to the active roster a week later.
-He was released on October 8 and re-signed to the practice squad two days later.
+Yeast was released on October 8 and re-signed to the practice squad two days later.
 He was promoted back to the active roster on October 26, but released two days later.